timgineer/0.01.EXE.tictactoe-demo/README.md

 1) ensure gif files are in same directory as client jar file
 2) ensure java is latest version
 3) ensure (talk to me) server is running
+4) once there are two clients the game starts